mlibrary/ansible-predeploy/roles/user/README.md

 * user_uid: User's uid
 * user_home: User's home, which will be created.
 * user_deploy_users: list of users that will be part of this group
+* user_pubkey: Public ssh key for the user, to add to authorized_keys

 ## Example usage